Rangers' progress 'nothing new' - Celtic boss

 Celtic manager Ange Postecoglou says Rangers "have done very well" to reach the Europa League semi-finals but stresses Scottish clubs going far in Europe is not a new phenomenon.

-Rangers go into next Thursday's home second-leg against RB Leipzig 1-0 behind the German side.
+Rangers go into next Thursday's home second-leg against RB Leipzig only 1-0 behind the German side.

 First, the two Glasgow sides meet in a potential title decider on Sunday.